 Stuffed Zucchini with Beef and Mozzarella Cheese filled with seasoned ground beef and tomato sauce then topped with two types of cheeses and baked till bubbly.
-This is the perfect low carb recipe to make when your garden is overflowing with zucchini this summer.
+This is just one of the easy zucchini recipes featured on the blog that’s also a perfect low carb.
+This recipe is great when your garden is overflowing with zucchini this summer.

 There are so many ways to enjoy zucchini.
 In fact, I have a few of my family’s favorite zucchini recipes included here in my blog.
 However, I think this might be one way that allows you to serve the zucchini as the star of the meal and not just as a side dish.